Quick Facts About A. P. Green Industries

 Asbestos Litigation Involving A.P.
 Green

 A.P.
-Green has been listed as a defendant in many asbestos lawsuits because their asbestos products caused workers to develop asbestos-related diseases.
+Green has been named as a defendant in many asbestos lawsuits because their asbestos products exposed workers to harmful asbestos fibers, resulting in asbestos-related diseases.

-Plaintiffs with asbestos-related conditions, such as mesothelioma and lung cancer, have filed lawsuits against A.P.
-Green Industries claiming their products caused their illnesses.
+Plaintiffs diagnosed with conditions such as mesothelioma and lung cancer have filed lawsuits against A.P.
+Green Industries, claiming their products caused these illnesses.

-These lawsuits caused A.P.
+The many lawsuits eventually led A.P.
 Green to file for bankruptcy in 2002.

 Asbestos Exposure in Plant Workers